Poison Ivy Rash Expanding: Why It Happens and How to Stop It

 Frequently Asked Questions

 If new patches appear after a week and you have done a full decontamination, you may still have an urushiol source you missed, such as an unwashed jacket, garden tool, or pet that was present during your exposure.
-It is also possible the reaction has developed a secondary bacterial infection from scratching, which can cause an existing rash to worsen significantly.
+It is also possible that the reaction has developed a secondary bacterial infection from scratching, which can cause an existing rash to worsen significantly.

 Infected areas are typically warmer than the surrounding skin, increasingly red and swollen, and may produce pus or cloudy discharge from open blisters.
 Unlike the normal weeping of intact blisters (clear fluid), infected discharge is thicker and discolored.
 Fever is another indicator.
 Any of these signs warrant prompt medical evaluation.